hiiwave/TosAddon-weightpercentage/readme.md

 That is, `total weight in all` = `total weight in backpack` + `total weight of wore equipments`

+The percentage shown is calculated over `total weight in backpack`, which is a bit larger than the percentage over `total weight in all`.

 ## Contibution:
 Pull request is welcome :)